cleggatt/SB-Email-Notification/README.md

 SickBeard notifier [![Build Status](https://secure.travis-ci.org/cleggatt/sbnotify.png)](http://travis-ci.org/cleggatt/sbnotify) [![Coverage Status](https://coveralls.io/repos/cleggatt/sbnotify/badge.png?branch=master)](https://coveralls.io/r/cleggatt/sbnotify?branch=master)
 ========

 **This project has been abandoned**.
 As noted it has issues with concurrent invocations.
-Additionally,  it's handling of the 'Keep Original Files' case it not sophisticated enough to be considered robust (WIP to fix this in the improved-tracking branch).
+Additionally, the handling of the 'Keep Original Files' case it not sophisticated enough to be considered robust (WIP to fix this in the improved-tracking branch).